algbio/themisto/README.md

 # NEWS 19.
 December 2023

-Themisto version 3.2.1 is out.
-This release contains two minor bugfixes.
-See [release notes](https://github.com/algbio/themisto/releases/tag/v3.2.1) for details and pre-compiled Linux binaries.
+Themisto version 3.2.2 is out, fixing a bug where the output was sometimes not fully flushed to disk when using gzipped sorted output.
+See [release notes](https://github.com/algbio/themisto/releases/tag/v3.2.2) for details and pre-compiled Linux binaries.

 # About Themisto